-Real time inspection using Wechat or Whatsapp maybe a favourite to some buyers but is an idea that is bad 99% of the time.
+Real-time inspection using Wechat or Whatsapp may be a favorite to some buyers, but it is an idea that is bad 99% of the time.
 It sounds like a good idea but may lead to problems practically.

 3. Straining Your Agent

 The procedure of inspecting is itself a tasking process that needs your inspecting agent to be alert all the time.
 Real-time inspection strains your agent because of the additional tasks.
 Besides having to operate on the manufacturers’ time frame, remote controlling your inspector changes the inspection from a perfect job to quite an enormous challenge where he or she has to battle hard to meet both your demands.

 The downside of strain is the decreased efficiency of the inspector.
 It may result in lower quality inspection, which cannot be blamed on the inspector but rather on the buyer.
 You may need to let the inspection flow smoothly, and in case photos and videos are sent to you, appreciate the much that has been done and trust that the inspector will be your eyes and heart in the whole process.

 Click here to learn more about What is a Quality Control Inspection Checklist?